mk48/mkumaran-hugo/content/posts/2023/deploy-nextjs-azure-devops/index.md

 Select all, we will do manual trigger.
 ![Manual trigger](manual-trigger.png)

-Once created teh relase, click on name to open
+Once created the release, click on name to open
 ![Release created](release-created.png)

 I have already deployed, so it is showing as redeploy, but first it should be `deploy` just click to deploy.